BeatTogether/BeatTogether.UnifiedServer/README.md

   },
   "ServerConfiguration": {
-    "HostEndpoint": "127.0.0.1",     // The endpoint that is used to host lobbies "AuthenticateClients": true      // Whether clients should be authenticated "BasePort": 30000,               // The ports for individual lobbies start here "MaximumSlots": 10000            // Max number of lobbies }
+    "HostEndpoint": "127.0.0.1",     // The endpoint that is used to host lobbies "AuthenticateClients": true,      // Whether clients should be authenticated "BasePort": 30000,               // The ports for individual lobbies start here "MaximumSlots": 10000,            // Max number of lobbies }
 }
 ```